Once you start, never stop

 VTC: Yes.
 How vulnerable we are to suffering, and how much suffering the afflictions cause us.
 Forget about future lives—they cause incredible suffering in the very moment they’re there in our minds!
 What suffering state our mind is.
 When there’s anger, or jealousy, or even attachment, there’s such suffering in the mind, isn’t there?
 So when you see this, it gives you this feeling—just one simple phrase that you’ve heard in teachings, all of a sudden becomes, “Oh my goodness!
 This is what this phrase means!”
 Because you see it in your own experience.

-Attachment blinds us from seeing the choices we have
+Attachment prevents us from seeing the choices we have

 Audience #3: At the end of the letter of this inmate (an inmate who wrote to VTC), I read it this afternoon, he says, “What you told me helped me to not become a murderer.”
 He realized that he was a potential murderer because of this feeling that was so strong, and he had completely decided to be a murderer, because he felt that.
 He said that something clicked and changed—I don’t know exactly how, but then he said that he didn’t think we was going to become a murderer, and he thanked you for that.
 I was really impressed by this change.